PAUL34913/msp1-cv/README.md

 ![Surface Image](https://raw.githubusercontent.com/PAUL34913/msp1-online-resume/main/assets/images/test-surface.png "Surface Image")

 -   The sites theme consists of a white background, contrasted by black bars and trims.
 I have decided to keep the main background white for clean presentation, even though this contrast of colors is generally advised against from a design aspect.
 Red and blue have been added to compliment the theme with regards to links and buttons, and red has been used with other bright and bold colors in the images to pop against the background.
+The validation popups are styled by the browser and cannot be changed with CSS, as such their appearance is out of my control.
+They are editable using Javascript but I believe they are out of scope for this project.
+As a result, in particular whilst using Firefox, the popups are a similar color to the background and do not stand out as much as I would like.

 **Typography**